The round handle problem: Disc embedding is equivalent to surgery and -cobordism

 \section{Disc embedding is equivalent to surgery and $s$-cobordism}

 In this section we briefly argue that the disc embedding Conjecture~\ref{conjecture:disc-embedding} is equivalent to the combination of the surgery and $s$-cobordism Conjectures, numbered \ref{conjecture:surgery} and \ref{conjecture:s-cobordism} respectively.
+There are no new equivalences described in this section.
+Indeed, references are given throughout, mostly to the relevant subsections of \cite{Freedman-Quinn:1990-1}.
+We include this section for readers wanting a succinct guide to establishing these equivalences.

 We will argue that the following are equivalent: (i) surgery and $s$ cobordism; (ii) disc embedding; (iii) height 1.5 capped gropes contain embedded discs with the same boundary; (iv) certain links $L \cup m$, to be described below, are slice with standard slice discs for $L$.
-The first item below discusses disc embedding (ii) implies surgery and $s$-cobordism (i).
-The converse is shown by way of (i) $\implies$ (iv) $\implies$ (iii) $\implies$ (ii), in the remaining items.
+We will show: